bitmovin/player-ios/README.md

 .package(name: "BitmovinPlayer", url: "https://github.com/bitmovin/player-ios.git", .exact("Version Number"))
 ```

 And then specify the `BitmovinPlayer` as a dependency of the desired target.
-Here's an example of a `Package.swift` file:
+Here is an example of a `Package.swift` file:

 ```swift
 let package = Package(